COVID-19 Impact on the Affordable Housing Industry

 Sections 4023 and 4024 of the Cares Act provide a short-term relief to both multifamily borrowers with federally backed mortgages and tenants residing in such affordable housing projects.
 Please contact your BRC advisor if you have any questions or need further assistance.

-Jamie L. Parsons Principal, CPA
+Jamie L. Parsons Partner, CPA